Click on the interactive map below to quickly find a recycler in your area to safely and conveniently recycle or reuse your TCL products.

 CONNECTICUT: For information about Connecticut’s electronic waste recycling, including a list of drop-off locations and how to recycle your electronics and appliances, please visit the Connecticut Department of Energy & Environmental Protection.

-DISTRICT OF COLUMBIA: For information about how to recycle your electronics in the District of Columbia, including drop-off locations and disposal instructions, please visit the District of Columbia's Department of Energy & Environment.
-To schedule an appliance pick-up for recycling, please visit District of Columbia’s Department of Public Works.
+DISTRICT OF COLUMBIA: Mail-Back options are available for any brand of television.
+To select this option, please visit the link and follow the simple instructions.
+For information about how to recycle your electronics in the District of Columbia, including drop-off locations and disposal instructions, please visit the District of Columbia's Department of Energy & Environment.

 HAWAII: Information for where to drop off electronics can be found by visiting the MRM Recycling website.
 Additional information about Hawaii’s recycling programs can be located by visiting Hawaii’s Department of Health or Hawaii.gov.